mattfenwick/JavaParser/src/notes.md

 > so Unicode escapes are usually preferred.

  - I arbitrarily decided that `@` and `...` are their own kinds of tokens.
-Also, the tokenizer tries the ellipsis rule before separators so that `...` as lexed as ellipsis, and not as three periods.
+Also, the tokenizer tries the ellipsis rule before separators so that `...` is lexed as ellipsis, not as three periods.

+ - the literal `000033` is an octal number, 27 (base 10), whereas the literal `000033f` is *not* an octal number, and is about 33 (base 10).

 Parsing/AST:

  - it seems like there's a sub-unit missing in the types definition.
 Shouldn't `Identifier  TypeParameters(?)` be a reusable subunit?

- - oopsie-doopsie, changed grammar to only accept identifiers in type parameters, instead of full types.
-This was just done for simplicity.
-I plan to change it back later.

  - How is `A<B<C>>` tokenized, and how is it parsed?
 The problem is that it should be tokenized as `A, <, B, <, C, >>` according to the longest match rule, but then it would not be parsed as